 Specific Antibody Deficiency (SAD)

-In this syndrome, the total levels of all isotopes of Igs are in the normal range but don’t make sufficient quantities of the antibodies.
-This type is very common in patients presenting with sinopulmonary infections.
+In this syndrome, the total levels of all isotopes of Igs are in the normal range, but the body does not make sufficient quantities of specific antibodies.
+This condition is very common in patients presenting with sinopulmonary infections.

 Combined T-cell and B-cell Disorders

-It includes all the associated immunodeficiency disorders, such as Severe Combined Immunodeficiency (SCID), Wiskott-Aldrich Syndrome (WAS), Ataxia-telangiectasia (A-T).
+Combined T-cell and B-cell disorders include all the associated immunodeficiency disorders, such as severe combined immunodeficiency (SCID), Wiskott-Aldrich syndrome (WAS), and ataxia-telangiectasia (A-T).
 SCID is an emergency condition to be dealt with within the first three months of birth.
-Patient with WAS shows x linked inheritance.
-A-T is characterized with IgA and subclass of Immunoglobulin G deficiency followed by impaired antibody response.
+Patients with WAS show X-linked inheritance.
+A-T is characterized by IgA and subclass of Immunoglobulin G deficiency followed by impaired antibody response.

-Hypogammaglobulinemia could be acquired or secondary due to other underlying diseases.
+Hypogammaglobulinemia could be acquired or be secondary due to other underlying diseases.

 In nephrotic syndrome, along with albumin, gammaglobulinemia is also excreted and lost.